 Now that we're familiar with accuracy, true and false positives and negatives, and the confusion matrix, it's time to learn a little bit more about logistic regression, in order to further our knowledge of binary classification metrics.
 So far, we've only considered logistic regression as a "black box" that can learn from labeled training data and then make binary predictions on new features.
 While we will learn about the workings of logistic regression in detail later in the book, we can begin to peek inside the black box now.

 One thing to understand about how logistic regression works is that the raw predictions – in other words, the direct outputs from the mathematical equation that defines logistic regression – are not binary labels.
 They are actually probabilities on a scale from 0 to 1 (although, technically, the equation never allows for the probabilities to be exactly equal to 0 or 1, as we'll see later).
 These probabilities are only transformed into binary predictions through the use of a threshold.
 The threshold is the probability above which a prediction is declared to be positive, and below which it is negative.
 The threshold in scikit-learn is 0.5.
 This means any sample with a predicted probability of at least 0.5 is identified as positive, and any with a predicted probability < 0.5 is decided to be negative.
-However, we are not required to use the default threshold.
+However, we are free to use any threshold we want.
 In fact, choosing the threshold is one of the key flexibilities of logistic regression, as well as other machine learning classification algorithms that estimate probabilities of class membership.

 Exercise 10: Obtaining Predicted Probabilities from a Trained Logistic Regression Model